 About 20% of hotels consistently submit data in the first few days after the end of each month.
 A study was carried out to see whether this data was useful for an initial assessment of bed occupancy rates and the number of overnight stays in hotels.
 Since these hotels are not randomly selected, the data are broken down by region and weighted to correct for this non-random selection.

 For this subset of hotels with consistently early returns, data on bed occupancy rates and the number of overnight stays spanning the last few years were compared to the final results for each month.
 It turned out that bed occupancy and the number of overnight stays in hotels could be estimated every month with a 95% confidence limit.

 This method makes it possible to estimate the bed occupancy and the number of overnight stays in hotels shortly after the end of each month, and the plan is to publish this plan within 10 days from the end of the month.
 It is our hope that this publication of more timely initial estimates will help indicate the latest developments in accommodation.

-Around sevenfold increase in foreign overnight stays in hotels in June
+Around fivefold increase in overnight stays at hotels in September

 Metadata for statistics on overnight stays: Accommodation, guests and overnight stays

 Methodological description: Fast estimates of proportions and occupancy number of hotels (pdf)